What is customer outcomes data?

 At its most simple level, a customer outcome is the result of knowing if a query to Ekata was associated with a “good” or “bad” event related to fraud that the customer might face.
 For example, if an ecommerce customer queries Ekata on transactional orders within their fraud decisioning workflow, they may later learn that some transactions were fraudulent and resulted in chargebacks while others did not.
 Linking these transactional level fraud related learnings (i.e., outcomes data) to their original Ekata queries is central to Ekata’s ability to provide highly predictive machine learning features.

-Still, as outcomes are defined in many different ways, it is important that Ekata understands how the customer outcomes are determined, collected, and, therefore, defined.
+Still, as customer success outcomes are defined in many different ways, it is important that Ekata understands how the customer success outcomes are determined, collected, and, therefore, defined.

-As previously mentioned for ecommerce use cases, “bad” events may be defined by fraud-related chargebacks.
-For account opening use cases, where customers query Ekata on account sign up, “bad” events may be defined by promotional or rewards abuse, chargebacks, spam, abusive content behavior, and other fraud-related account activity events.
+As previously mentioned for ecommerce fraud prevention use cases, “bad” events may be defined by fraud-related chargebacks.
+For account opening use cases, where customers query Ekata on account signup, “bad” events may be defined by promotional or rewards abuse, chargebacks, spam, abusive content behavior, and other fraud-related account activity events.